ABOUT THIS BLOG

 When policy changes are made on a grand scale (e.g., Lenin’s, Mao’s and Hugo Chávez’s “Great Leaps Forward”), disaster almost always follows.
 Disaster can be avoided with multiple and modest policy experiments.
 Multiple because the more experiments, the greater the likelihood that a net positive policy will be found.
 Modest because the odds are the experiment will fail and small failures are not disasters.
 Successes on a modest scale provide proof of concept for use in multiple places.
 Through this process, leaders everywhere can take advantage of all net positive discoveries made anywhere in the world — and set about improving on them.

 This blog launched soon after President Obama had fulfilled much of his campaign promise to “fundamentally transform America.”
 While Trump appeared to be better than the Democrat alternative in 2016, Trump’s victory was probably more about how bad his opponent was rather than how good Trump was.
+[That America’s political system offerred the voters two terribly flawed candidates indicates that there is much room for improvement of America’s nominating processes.
+Yet, here too, caution is advised in such consequential matters.]
 The stakes were high that America was on a course to have another go at socialism, a failed idea that fails every time it is tried, often in disastrous or monstrous ways.
 Many of the posts in this blog touch on that subject, and more are to come.
 It was, and remains my hope that I do my part to avoid that and other calamitous policies.

 ABOUT THE AUTHOR